 Q5 Balancing My Media

-Social media, watching YouTube and gaming oh my!!
-It is a fun place to be, but sometimes it’s so hard to stop playing, scrolling or viewing.
+Social media, watching YouTube, and gaming oh my!!
+It is a fun place to be, but sometimes it’s so hard to stop playing, scrolling, or viewing.
 Some people even say they are “hooked” or “addicted” to their devices.
-Is that possible?
+Is this possible?
 Can digital media be good and bad for us?
 In the Quest, you will be exploring the good and bad sides of digital media and what you can do to create your own digital media balance.